edibegovic/SecurityPrivacy/report/report_private.md

 Apart from *DOB* (*date for birth*), all other key variables are categorical but contain many different values and thus increases uniqueness.
 We therefore split them into more coarse groups, where we don't see a high reduction in utility.

-We recode the *DOB* as age (thus assuming the survey was conducted in 2020) and further group them by four ranges.
+ *Age* is defined by subtracting the birth-year from 2020 and further group them into four ranges.
 The solution is not the most elegant, but it is essentially the same as using the birth-year for the further grouping as criteria.

 | Variable              | Grouping                                           | k2-anonymity violation |
 | :-------------------- | -------------------------------------------------- | ---------------------- |